BEDE-Network/bede-instructor-workshop/README.md

 and visualize biological/environmental data
 * Evaluate potential pinch points for integration of R in your classroom and discuss strategies to work through them

+## Previous uses:
+These materials were initially developed by Kait Farrell (@farrellkj) for a March 2024 BEDE Network workshop at the University of Puget Sound.